partokarwat/partokarwat.com/content/post/how-to-use-git-and-github.md

 title = "How to use Git and GitHub"

 +++
-This is my summary of the same spelling [udacity course] (https://www.udacity.com/course/how-to-use-git-and-github--ud775).
+You can find the corresponding udacity course [here] (https://www.udacity.com/course/how-to-use-git-and-github--ud775).

 # Command-line basics